 10 fresh sage leaves

-1 quart chicken broth + 1/2 cup more if making a day ahead
+1 quart chicken or vegetable broth + 1/2 cup more if making a day ahead

 salt & pepper

 - Preheat oven to 375 degrees.
-In a large saute pan, add 1 tablespoon butter and 1 tablespoon olive oil.
+In a large sauté pan, add 1 tablespoon butter and 1 tablespoon olive oil.
 Place pan over medium heat.
-Add onions and celery and saute for 4 minutes.
+Add mushrooms, onions and celery and sauté for 4 minutes.

 - Add garlic, poultry seasoning, 1 1/2 teaspoons salt and 1/2 teaspoon black pepper, stir.

 - Add dried cubes of bread to a bowl (cube the night before and dry out on sheet pan, or toast in the oven for 25 minutes).